Snow Day Rituals & Superstitions: Fun Ways to Wish for a Snow Day Overnight

 • Icicle Wish Chain: hang a paper chain in the window and remove a link each time the forecast calls for snow.

-Tell us which ritual worked for you, or you can also give us your own working one so we can share it with everyone.
+👉 Tell us which ritual worked – or share your own snow day superstition so we can add it to the list!